This guide will show you everything you need to know about the Google Sheets Switch function and when to use it instead of IF formulas.

 When Shouldn’t You Use Switch in Sheets?

-There are a few circumstances in Google Sheets where you shouldn’t utilize SWITCH.
+There are a few circumstances in Google Sheets where you shouldn’t utilize SWITCH (when you might want to use an OFFSET function, for example).
 For example, if you want to compare a number to a list of text values.
 Instead, you may utilize the IF function.
 If there are more than two criteria to compare, SWITCH should also be avoided.
 The IFERROR function can be used to compare all conditions at once.

 Wrapping Up the Google Sheets Switch Function Guide